Teenager dies after being injured in Enniskillen altercation

 PSNI said reports received of street incident on Saturday involving group of men with weapons

-The 18-year-old died on Monday morning in hospital where he was being treated after being injured in an altercation in the Coolcullen Meadow area on Saturday evening.

-“It had been reported an altercation was ongoing in the street involving a number of men who were brandishing weapons,” the PSNI said.
+The teenager was injured in a public dispute involving members of the Traveller community in the Coolcullden Meadows area at about 8.40pm.

+The PSNI said a report was received that a number of men “brandishing weapons” were involved in a fight.

-“Police attended the scene and found two men — including the man who sadly passed away and another male, aged 24 — who had sustained wounds to their legs and who were subsequently hospitalised.
+“Police attended the scene and found two men — including the man who sadly passed away and another male, aged 24 — who had sustained wounds to their legs and who were subsequently hospitalised,” the PSNI said.

 “It is believed that another man involved in the incident had left the scene before officers arrived.”

-A 19-year-old man was arrested and he has since been released on bail, pending further inquiries.

-Det Chief Insp John Caldwell said: “Tragically, this morning, the 18-year-old male victim passed away in hospital and I want to express my condolences to the victim’s family, friends and loved ones at this very sad time.
+After sustaining serious injuries in the attack, which was filmed using mobile phones, and having his leg amputated, the teenager died at South West Acute Hospital on Monday.

-“Our investigation continues this morning, and I am appealing to the public to help us establish exactly what happened and who was involved.” - PA
+“Our investigation continues this morning, and I am appealing to the public to help us establish exactly what happened and who was involved,” Det Chief Insp John Caldwell said.

+“If you witnessed the altercation, please get in touch with us by calling 101 and ask for detectives investigating this murder.

+“If you captured footage of it on your mobile phone, or if you were driving in the area and captured it on your dash cam, I would urge you to bring that forward to us.